adunning/latin-greek-scientific-terminology/assignments/vocabulary-analysis-paper.md

 ### Steps to Writing the Paper

 After you have found two articles that (hopefully) interest you, choose twenty Latin- or Greek-derived words from the articles you selected.
+(If you find that there are more interesting words in one or the other, you can use as few as five terms from one of the articles as long as you have twenty terms altogether.)
 Try to give yourself a bit of a challenge, looking up technical as well as common words.

 I would recommend looking each of these words up in at least two sources, to be safe (remember that you must use at least three peer-reviewed sources for researching the assignment), though it's not required.
 Make note of the Latin/Greek stems of the word, being sure to make a citation for everything.